 Why should artists work with music promoters?

 Building good relationships with your local music promoters is really important and ultimately very beneficial.
 They are a sure-fire way to get gigs, and if successful paid gigs too!
 Having a good relationship with music promoters will also mean they are likely to think about booking you when arranging other events.
 This will help build your fan base, but it can also take the pressure off of having to find gigs yourself.
 But of course, music promoters will rely on you to promote and bring in a fan base as if you don’t do this it is very unlikely you will get booked again.

 Music promoters usually will agree with the following with acts:

 - Negotiate a fixed fee for the show with the artists prior to the event and then take all the profits from the ticket sales.
 This is often a more certain way of getting a substantial payment for a gig.
 However this is mainly for established acts, they know will have a fan base that will attend if they advertise to them.

 - Or they will do a door or ticket split deal with the artists performing on the night.
-A “door split” agreement is where music promoters will split the proceeds from the gig on a percentage basis, after the promoter has recouped their costs.
+A “door split” agreement is where music promoters will split the proceeds from the gig on a percentage basis after the promoter has recouped their costs.
 Or a ticket split is whereby the agreement is a split on tickets.
-This maybe after a certain sale point of say 10 or 20.
-This is ensures music promoters are confident you will promote the gig or risk not receiving any money.
+This may be after a certain sale point of say 10 or 20.
+This ensures music promoters are confident you will promote the gig or risk not receiving any money.